 Wizz Air, one of the fastest growing airlines in Europe and the largest low-cost carrier in Central and Eastern Europe, has announced it will open a new training center by the end of 2018.

-The center will have two full-generation Full Flight simulators, a Fixed Base Simulator, as well as a passenger cabin for simulating real emergency situations and fire prevention (Cabin Emergency Evacuation Trainer & Real Fire Fighting Trainer). .
+The center will have two full-fledged Full Flight simulators, a fixed one (Fixed Base Simulator), as well as a passenger cabin for simulating real emergencies and fire prevention (Cabin Emergency Evacuation Trainer & Real Fire Fighting Trainer) .

 A new Wizz Air training center

 As the airline continues to grow strongly in Europe by more than 20% per year and will triple its fleet in the coming years, the new center will allow WIZZ to increase the training capacity to 100 of daily crew members, and will grow to more than 250 in the future, while maintaining the highest standards.

 Located five minutes from Budapest's Liszt Ferenc International Airport, the new aviation training center will be the largest in the region and one of the most advanced in Central and Eastern Europe.

 It is built efficiently and environmentally, being equipped with the latest technologies available on the market.
 In addition to the three simulators and training cabin, the 3.800 square meters will include 14 classrooms, an office area, a large lobby and a seating area.

 The center can be expanded with additional simulators or more training rooms, giving the company flexibility and room for future growth.